bkies23/bkies23/README.md

      Pandemic:
      This program uses the MySql database I created to store pandemic numbers since March 1, 2020.
 It uses ResultSets to retrieve the data and PreparedStatements to execute MySql commands on the data.
-The user can also draw charts by selecting a date range and category (Total Cases, Average Cases, Total Deaths, etc.) If you maintain a separate CVS spreadsheet(I use Open Office) of the data, you can imort the file into the program.
+The user The user can also draw charts by selecting a date range and category (Total Cases, Average Cases, Total Deaths, etc.) If you maintain a separate CSV spreadsheet of the data (I use Open Office), you can imort the file into the program.
 You are able to export the table as well.

 - 💞️ I currently work for UPS as an Account Manager.
-I have been with them for 15 years.
+I have been employed there for 15 years.
 I previoulsy worked several years for AT&T.
-- I am looking forward to hearing back on a remote part-time programming postion.
+- I am looking forward to hearing back on remote part-time programming postions.
 - 📫 You can reach me by email or by mobile phone:  bkies@ymail.com   210-540-6273

 <!---